eskres/discoid/readme.md

 We started by laying out the folder structure, installing dependencies, configuring server.js and creating the files that we would be working on.

 ### Stage 2
-Once our environment was ready we moved on to coding.
-Ivan worked on models and routes and I started out on our writing APIs in controllers plus some basic views.
+Once our environment was ready we moved on to building the project's functionality.
+Ivan worked on the models and routes and I started out on writing the APIs to provide CRUD functionality for our records collection in MongoDB as well as some basic views using EJS to match the APIs.

 ### Stage 3
-Ivan then started working on our front-end using Bootstrap and CSS while I moved on to implementing the Spotify API as a search function so that users could find data for a record while making listings as well as implementing cart functionality.
-This is the stage where I believe I wrote my most interesting pieces of code for this project.
+Ivan then started working on our front-end using Bootstrap and CSS while I moved on to implementing the Spotify API as a search function so that users could find data for a record while making listings.
+I then moved on to implementing cart functionality using express-session to store the cart.
+This is the stage of the project where I believe I wrote my most interesting pieces of code for this project.

 Below you will find some code snippets from the stages described above.

 ### Highlights
 #### Add to Cart